Perdita Rosemary Charteris1

 Last Edited=2 Mar 2007

 Captain Roderic Miles Doughty Thesiger was born on 8 November 1915.1 He was the son of Hon.
 Wilfred Gilbert Thesiger and Kathleen Mary Vigors.2 He married, firstly, Mary Rose Charteris, daughter of Captain Hon.
-Guy Lawrence Charteris and Frances Lucy Tennant, on 21 September 1940.1 He married, secondly, Ursula Joan Whitworth, daughter of Aymer William Whitworth and Alice Lucy Patience Hervey, on 10 January 1946.1 He and Mary Rose Charteris were divorced in 1946.1 He died on 5 March 2005 at age 89 at Hereford Hospital, Hereford, Herefordshire, England.3
+Guy Lawrence Charteris and Frances Lucy Tennant, on 21 September 1940.1 He married, secondly, Ursula Joan Whitworth, daughter of Aymer William Whitworth and Alice Lucy Patience Hervey, on 10 January 1946.1 He and Mary Rose Charteris were divorced in 1946.1 He died on 5 March 2005 at age 89 at Hereford Hospital, Hereford, Herefordshire, EnglandG.3

-Captain Roderic Miles Doughty Thesiger was educated at Eton College, Eton, Berkshire, England.1 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, in 1938 with a Bachelor of Arts (B.A.).1 He was educated at Courtauld Institute of Art, The Strand, London, England.1 He fought in the Second World War, where he was wounded twice, and became a POW.1 He gained the rank of Captain in the service of the Welsh Guards and 1st Parachute Brigade.1 He was a director of P and D Colnaghi in 1955.1 He lived in 2003 at The Paddocks, Lucton, Leominster, Herefordshire, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1938 with a Bachelor of Arts (B.A.)1 He fought in the Second World War, where he was wounded twice, and became a POW.1 He was educated at Courtauld Institute of Art, The Strand, London, EnglandG.1 He gained the rank of Captain in the Welsh Guards and 1st Parachute Brigade.1 He was a director of P and D Colnaghi in 1955.1 He lived in 2003 at The Paddocks, Lucton, Leominster, Herefordshire, EnglandG.1

 Children of Captain Roderic Miles Doughty Thesiger and Ursula Joan Whitworth